eiiches/mysql-protobuf-functions/README.md

   * CREATE TABLE Example (protobuf_data BLOB, generated_field INT, INDEX (generated_field));
   * CREATE TRIGGER Example_set_generated_field_on_update BEFORE UPDATE ON Example FOR EACH ROW SET NEW.generated_field = pb_message_get_int32_field(NEW.protobuf_data, 1, NULL);
   * CREATE TRIGGER Example_set_generated_field_on_insert BEFORE INSERT ON Example FOR EACH ROW SET NEW.generated_field = pb_message_get_int32_field(NEW.protobuf_data, 1, NULL);
+* [Groups](https://protobuf.dev/programming-guides/encoding/#groups) are not, and probably will not be supported.